 \subsubsection{Dimensions of Creativity Considered}

-Novelty and surprise are evaluated according to the standard Boden's definition, while rarity is intended as rare combination of properties and recreational effort as the difficulty to achieve a specific result.
+Novelty and surprise are evaluated according to the standard Boden's definition, while rarity is intended as the presence of rare combinations of properties and recreational effort as the difficulty in achieving a specific result.